Serafina Steer: Career

 Serafina Steer studied harp with Imogen Barford at Morley College, Eira Lynn Jones at Chetham's School of Music and at Trinity College of Music with Gabriella Dall'Olio.

 In 2007 Steer released a 7" single and an album entitled Cheap Demo Bad Science on Static Caravan Recordings.
 Recorded with Mike Lindsay of folktronica band Tunng, and Kristian Craig Robinson, aka Capitol K, the album opens with a cover version of Brian Eno's "By This River" but all other songs are her own.

 In 2010 she released Change is Good, Change is Good, again on Static Caravan.
 It was described by Jarvis Cocker as one of his favourite albums of the year and well "worth a listen".
 Recording was interrupted when Steer's harp was stolen from her car.
 Benge made his collection of analogue synthesizers available to fill in the harp parts.
 Patrick Wolf described the album in The Observer as if "Stereolab and Shirley Collins made an album together about the trials of 21st-century romance."

 The 2013 album The Moths Are Real, on Stolen Recordings, was produced by Jarvis Cocker, with the pair beginning a long-running working relationship.
 The album featured an illustrious array of musicians including Steve Mackey, Seb Rochford, David Cunningham, Leo Chadburn with string arrangements by John Purton of The Manchester String Quartet.

 In 2017 was she awarded a Paul Hamlyn composer award.

-In 2019, she self released a tape of mainly instrumental compositions called The Mind Is A Trap.
+In 2019, she self released a tape of mainly instrumental compositions called The Mind Is A Trap, followed in 2024 by Drinking From The Pools Of Night EP released on Fire Records.